fleming79/async-kernel/docs/thread_safety.md

 - **Limitations**

-    [async_kernel.pending.Pending.add_done_callback][]: The callback is called from the thread in which it is set so must handle its own synchronisation.
+    [add_done_callback][async_kernel.pending.Pending.add_done_callback]: The callback is called from the thread in which it is set so should provide it's own synchronisation as needed.

 ## [async_kernel.caller.Caller][]